Asplenium onopteris aka Irish Spleenwort

 Soil

 When growing Irish Spleenwort, it is important to pay attention to the soil type you are using.
 This plant is very sensitive to dry soil and needs a potting soil that retains moisture.
 A good soil should still be well-draining and contain lots of organic matter.
-Coco coir or sphagnum moss are great options to provide the Irish Spleenwort with the nutrients and moisture it needs.
+Coco coir or sphagnum moss are great options to provide the Western Black Spleenwort with the nutrients and moisture it needs.
 The added organic matter will also help the soil retain water and prevent the Irish Spleenwort from drying out too quickly.
 Before planting, make sure to mix compost or manure into the soil for extra nutrients.
 Also, make sure to water the Irish Spleenwort regularly, making sure to keep the soil evenly moist but never soggy.
 With the correct soil and watering regimen, the Irish Spleenwort will thrive and bring lots of beauty to your home.

 Lighting